 During this time, he was often teamed with Vladimir Krutov and Igor Larionov on the feared 'KLM Line,' arguably the world's best unit at that time.
 Sergei won the Izvestia Trophy nine times as the top scorer in the Soviet league.

 Originally drafted 241st overall by the Calgary Flames in 1983, Makarov was one of the first Soviet stars to join the NHL when he made his debut in 1989-90.
-Oddly enough his first duty with his new club took place in USSR during the Friendship Tour which saw the Flames play several Soviet clubs as part of their exhibition season.
+Oddly enough, his first duty with his new club took place in the USSR during the Friendship Tour which saw the Flames play several Soviet clubs as part of their exhibition season.
 When the NHL season began, the veteran sniper had little difficulty adjusting.
 He recorded 86 points (24 goals and 62 assists) and was presented with the Calder Trophy as the league's best rookie.

-Makarov continued to produce points on the Flames for three more years then joined the Hartford Whalers in a June trade.
-A few days later he was sent to the San Jose Sharks where he was reunited with Larionov to start the 1993-94 season.
-The two veterans teamed with Johan Garpenlov on the tricky "OV" line and helped the Sharks come within one game of the semifinals.
+Makarov continued to produce points with the Flames for three more years before he joined the Hartford Whalers in a trade in June 1993.
+But a few days later, he was sent to the San Jose Sharks where he was reunited with Igor Larionov to start the 1993-94 season.
+The two veterans teamed with Johan Garpenlov on the 'OV Line' and helped the Sharks come within one game of the semi-finals.
 Makarov and the Sharks slipped somewhat in 1994-95 after the lockout was resolved.
 He sat out the 1995-96 season then signed as a free agent with the Dallas Stars, but played just four games in 1996-97 before joining Fribourg Gotteron of the Swiss League to complete the season.